genepattern/VoomNormalize/README.md

 # ~~PreprocessReadCounts~~ VoomNormalize
-Preprocess RNA-Seq read counts for use in GenePattern.
+Preprocess RNA-Seq read counts for use in GenePattern using the Voom normalization method.